How to Find the Perfect Shaped Ring is a guest post by Lori Wade | Photos courtesy of Pexels.com

 Gemstone rings are mostly gold ring bands with precious stones embedded.
 These stones can be emerald, sapphire, ruby, or any other.
 These are mostly colorful and give you a whole new look.

-Please do not go by the name; it would not create tensions in your relationship.
+Please do not go by the name; it would not create tension in your relationship.

 Tension rings are those which hold a gemstone in the middle without any prong but instead pressure.
 If you are looking for something out of the box, this should be your choice.